Category : Christmas

 Posted in Christmas, Poetry & Literature

-A Prayer for the day from the ACNA Prayerbook
+A prayer for Christmas day from the ACNA Prayerbook

-Almighty God, you have given your only-begotten Son to take our nature upon him, and to be born [this day] of a pure virgin: Grant that we, who have been born again and made your children by adoption and grace, may daily be renewed by your Holy Spirit; through Jesus Christ our Lord, to whom with you and the same Spirit be honor and glory, now and for ever.
+Almighty God, you have given your only-begotten Son to take our nature upon him, and to be born this day of a pure virgin: Grant that we, who have been born again and made your children by adoption and grace, may daily be renewed by your Holy Spirit; through Jesus Christ our Lord, to whom with you and the same Spirit be honor and glory, now and for ever.
 Amen.

 Posted in Christmas, Spirituality/Prayer

-and the ends of the earth your possession.
+to the ends of the earth.

 Posted in Christmas, Theology: Scripture

-A Prayer for Christmas Eve Night
+A Prayer for Christmas Eve from the ACNA prayerbook

 Posted in Christmas, Spirituality/Prayer